Jeffreyjelly/jjs_light_ctrl_with_helpers/README.md

    - for instance if your office is in the second half of your living room you dont want the living room to turn off
  - ability to change the day and night scenes used from a drop down list or something.
  - ~~choice from user to reset the timers if lights were manually changed (off should still just always kill the timers though for problem seen below)~~ Set the automation to cancel the two timers if manually turned off.
- - Need to verilfy using other sensors for turn on/turn off like door and window binary sensors.
+ - Need to verify using other sensors for turn on/turn off like door and window binary sensors.

 ## Known problems
  - ~~when dimming the lights and they fall below 0 I set the group to turn on at 1% and it turns on unwanted lights against the nightlight scene~~